 Inappropriate sexual behavior seems to be the sin of choice these days.
 I guess people get to a place in life where they feel they are above the law, or decide they can behave any way they want because they have been able to get away with it so far.

 Much of our nation has been teaching since the 70’s that if it feels good, do it.
 When people speak out against this immoral behavior, we are quickly told not to try and force our beliefs on others.
 Moral relativism is running rampant in the lives of the leaders of our country, businesses, schools, churches and households.
 Now is a good time to remember that morality is not defined by individual choice.

 “Morality is not defined by individual choice.”

-You may have hard time defining what is moral but most of us know what is immoral when we see it.
+You may have a hard time defining what is moral but most of us know what is immoral when we see it.
 You don’t need to send your team to sensitivity training to know it’s wrong to use foul language and dirty phrases in the process of working with others.
 Your team knows it’s wrong to make sexual comments, dirty jokes, and have inappropriate physical contact, even without sending them to a sexual harassment training course.
-However, as the leader of your company, it’s your job to set a clear standard and hold people accountable to good behavior.
+However, as the leader of your company, it’s your job to set a clear standard and hold people accountable for good behavior.

 This is a good time to pull your team together and discuss what standards of behavior you want for your company.
 Here are a few things you can do today to help you avoid a future sexual harassment claim at your company.